straz/artificialtrust/_articles/zerosum.md

 ### When zero sum strategies gives you lose-lose

-It turns out to be a terrible idea to apply this lopsided strategy outside of those situations, but we do it anyway.

-In a world which is zero sum, where results have asymmetrical costs, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.
+In a world where results have asymmetrical costs, but zero-sum results, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.
 Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry.

 That strategy of course has an obvious flaw.
 Hurting others doesn't guarantee that you'll get any food yourself, or get a nice new house.

+It's possible for both competitors to end up as losers.
 The lose-lose outcome is fairly inexpensive and easy to achieve.
-It's possible for both competitors to end up as losers.
-Not every loss is matched by a gain.
+It turns out to be a terrible idea to apply a lopsided strategy in situations which are not fully zero-sum, but we do it anyway.

 ### So what